2004:

 path of the movie, as the riders (as Alice) follow the White Rabbit down the Rabbit Hole into Wonderland.

-Visiting Disneyland this day is actor Ronald Reagan, his (first) wife actress
+Among the celebrities visiting Disneyland this day are actor Ronald Reagan, his (first) wife actress

 C1959: